Phazzie/ErinsEscapades/README.md

 6. Deploy (build + hosting + rules): `npm run deploy:firebase`
 7. To deploy only hosting later (if rules unchanged): `firebase deploy --only hosting`

-Firestore rules now restrict writes to the authenticated owner of a session (see `firestore.rules`).
-Anyone with the link can still read.
+Collaboration model: Any authenticated user with the session link can edit tasks (owner field is immutable; only owner can delete the session).
+See `firestore.rules`.

 ## Original Monolith
 Preserved at `monolith/RAW_MONOLITH.txt` for reference during incremental feature parity verification.